 We are no longer accepting orders for custom installations of EL wire or panels, but we are retaining this page to help people understand the difference between LEDs and EL materials.

-Some of our Enlighted clothing is illuminated by electroluminescent (EL) wire or EL panels.
+In the past, some of our Enlighted clothing has been illuminated by electroluminescent (EL) wire or EL panels.
 EL wire provides the appearance of a uniform glowing line, similar to neon.
 It is lightweight and flexible, and can move with a garment when it is worn (within certain limits).
 EL flat panels can be used to create uniformly glowing areas of light.

 EL wire is composed of a central copper core coated with a phosphor, wrapped by a spiral of two thin wires, and sealed in a plastic sheath.
 The phosphor emits light when excited by an AC electrical signal.
 It can be powered by a small battery pack, but it also requires an inverter (EL driver) that converts low voltage DC power into a high frequency, high voltage signal.

 The color of the EL is determined by the phosphor and the color of the plastic coating.
 Commonly available colors include red, orange, yellow, lime green, dark green, aqua blue (clear when off), dark blue, purple, pink, and white (pink when off).

 EL wire is available in a range of sizes.
 The preferred type for clothing is the standard thickness (2.5 mm).
 In some cases we will use the angel hair type (1.2 mm) for designs with fine detail, or thicker varieties (3.2 mm or 5mm) for designs requiring a more rugged installation.